bbc/peaks.js/doc/API.md

   // You can also use a 2 stop gradient here.
 See setWaveformColor()
   playedWaveformColor: 'rgba(0, 225, 128, 1)',

-  // Color of the play head
+  // Color of the playhead
   playheadColor: 'rgba(0, 0, 0, 1)',

-  // Color of the play head text
+  // Color of the playhead text
   playheadTextColor: '#aaa',

   // Color of the axis gridlines